 Willing to support Sylvester and McGowan's optimism, a massive fund raising campaign was initiated by the Society, and behind the scenes, an organisation was put in place to attempt to turn the dream into reality, but to protect the sceptical society, Waverley Steam Navigation Company was registered in the names of a small group of directors.
 The Society had no experience of operating a vessel - but a highly professional set-up would be essential if the directors were to succeed.

 Waverley did sail in 1975, but at that time it was virtually unthinkable that she would still be sailing into the 21st century, with the expectancy of many more years in service after major renovation at the turn of the century.
 Even more unlikely would be that a second paddler, Kingswear Castle would be in frequent service, with former Southampton-Cowes ferry and Bristol Channel excursion vessel MV Balmoral (of 1949) also continuing the tradition of coastal cruising under the beneficial ownership of the Society for a number of years until withdrawal in 2012 and her transfer to a separate charity for her further operation.

-There are many books about Waverley - see the vessel page for a short representative bibliography, but this volume, published in 2014, can be regarded as the definitive work on the story behind the saving and firt 25 years of operation of the ship and has major contributions from the key players in the fascinating story of running the ship
+There are many books about Waverley - see the vessel page for a short representative bibliography - but this volume, published in 2014, can be regarded as the definitive work on the story behind the saving and first 25 years of operation of the ship and has major contributions from the key players in the fascinating story of running the ship

 Waverley Steam Navigation